PenguinMod/PenguinMod-Home/src/resources/guidelines/uploading.md

 If you are packaging your project for release on other websites, you should still follow their rules.

-Also, let us know of any necessary changes we should make by talking to us in our [Discord server](https://discord.gg/NZ9MBMYTZh).
+Also, let us know of any necessary changes we should make by talking to us in our [Discord server](https://discord.gg/NZ9MBMYTZh) or making an issue on our [GitHub](https://github.com/PenguinMod/PenguinMod-Home/issues).

 ### Spam
 Do not just upload the same project multiple times.